What is R-Value?

 As the weather changes and thermostats are set up or down, the R-value of your home’s shell plays a critical role in keeping you comfortable.
 If you walk through the aisles of a home center, you see rolls and boards of insulation labeled R-1 all the way up to R-38.
 But what is R-Value?
 It refers to the resistance (that’s what the R stands for) of heat-transfer from hot air to cold air.
 In the cold winter months, a high R-value in your walls will keep your cozy warm air inside.
 The opposite is true for summer months, when your walls should keep the hot air from creeping into the cool comfort inside.
 The higher the R-value, the more resistant your home’s shell will be to this transfer.

 Shopping around for the right insulation for your project can sometimes be confusing.
 R-value varies by the material, and thicker insulation doesn’t necessarily mean it is better.
 A rigid-foam board won’t need to be as thick as fiberglass batting to achieve a similar R-Value.
+(Here are the common types of insulation and how to use them.)
 Another factor that makes figuring out R-value confusing is that for some kinds of insulation, R-value is measured by the inch.
 Such types include spray foam and blown-in insulation, which can be applied as thin or thick as the cavity you’re putting it in allows.
+Here’s the difference between pink, yellow and green insulation.

 Interested in increasing the R-value in your attic?
 Check out Saving Energy: Blown in Insulation in the Attic.